-Two months after hurricanes, Louisiana residents still hurting residents still hurting
+Two months after hurricanes, Louisiana residents still hurting

 Latest Weather Blog

-Two months after hurricanes, Louisiana residents still hurting residents still hurting
+Two months after hurricanes, Louisiana residents still hurting

 LAKE CHARLES, La.
 (AP) — As southwest Louisiana recovers from the back-to-back hurricanes that hammered the region this year, signs of progress compete with lingering evidence of mass destruction.
 The fallen trees that carpeted neighborhoods have mostly been chopped up and hauled away, but the roofs they devoured are still covered in blue tarps.
 Piles of debris still line the roads.